forseti-security/forseti-security/_docs/howto/deploy/gcp-deployment.md

 You can also modify the following templates:

-  - `inventory/cloudsql-instance.py`: the template for the Google Cloud SQL instance.
+  - `cloudsql/cloudsql-instance.py`: the template for the Google Cloud SQL instance.
-  - `inventory/cloudsql-database.py`: the template for the Google Cloud SQL database.
+  - `cloudsql/cloudsql-database.py`: the template for the Google Cloud SQL database.
+  - `iam/service_acct.py`: the template for service accounts.
   - `storage/bucket.py`: the template for the Google Cloud Storage buckets.
-  - `forseti-instance.py`: the template for the Compute Engine instance where Forseti Security will run.
+  - `compute-engine/forseti-instance.py`: the template for the Compute Engine instance where Forseti Security will run.
     - You can customize the startup script.
     - By default, the startup script sets up the environment to install Forseti